 - Communicate effectively throughout

 About the Author – Eduardo Coll is a natural born leader.
-He used to be a Master Java developer for the company but his communication skills opened him a different professional path as an Operations Director.
+He was the former Operations Director at Santex.